This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Allow the puree to cool completely, refrigerating to help speed up the process.

-- For the frosting: Wipe down the inside of your stainless-steel bowl with vinegar to remove any grease.
+- Wipe down the inside of your stainless-steel bowl with vinegar to remove any grease.
 Combine sugar and egg whites in the bowl with candy thermometer attached.

 - Set the bowl over top of a pot with 1 ¼ cups water covering the bottom.
 Place over medium heat.